 - Exhibits low to zero social skills

-- Shows unusual reactions like over- or under-sensitivity to the sound, smell, taste, look, and the feel of various things
+- Shows unusual reactions like over- or under-sensitivity to the sound, smell, taste, look, and feel of various things

 - Tends to reverse the use of pronouns and use “you” instead of “I”

-- Detests or avoids physical contacts
+- Detests or avoids physical contact